PDF417/pdf417-android/DriversLicenseKeys.md

  	- PNK = Pink
  	- DIC = Dichromatic
  	- UNK = Unknown
- - `USDLScanData.kHeight` - Height of cardholder.
+ - `USDLScanResult.kHeight` - Height of cardholder.
 Possible values are either in inches or in centimeters.
 	- Mandatory on AAMVA 02, 03, 04, 05, 06, 07, 08 and Compact encoding.
 Optional on 01.
-	- See also `USDLScanData.kHeightIn`, `USDLScanData.kHeightCm`
+	- See also `USDLScanResult.kHeightIn`, `USDLScanResult.kHeightCm`
 	- Inches (in): number of inches followed by " in" or " IN".
 Example.
 6'1'' = "073 in"
 	- Centimeters (cm): number of centimeters followed by " cm" or " CM".
 Example.
 181 centimeters = "181 cm"
- - `USDLScanData.kAddressStreet` - Street portion of the cardholder address.
+ - `USDLScanResult.kAddressStreet` - Street portion of the cardholder address.
 The place where the registered driver of a vehicle (individual or corporation) may be contacted such as a house number, street address etc.
  	- Mandatory on all standard barcode versions.
-Not defined on Compact encoding, where you must use `USDLScanData.kFullAddress`.
+Not defined on Compact encoding, where you must use `USDLScanResult.kFullAddress`.
- - `USDLScanData.kAddressCity` - City portion of the cardholder address.
+ - `USDLScanResult.kAddressCity` - City portion of the cardholder address.
  	- Mandatory on all standard barcode versions.
-Not defined on Compact encoding, where you must use `USDLScanData.kFullAddress`.
+Not defined on Compact encoding, where you must use `USDLScanResult.kFullAddress`.
- - `USDLScanData.kAddressJurisdictionCode` - State portion of the cardholder address.
+ - `USDLScanResult.kAddressJurisdictionCode` - State portion of the cardholder address.
  	- Mandatory on all standard barcode versions.
-Not defined on Compact encoding, where you must use `USDLScanData.kFullAddress`.
+Not defined on Compact encoding, where you must use `USDLScanResult.kFullAddress`.
- - `USDLScanData.kAddressPostalCode` - Postal code portion of the cardholder address in the U.S. and Canada.
+ - `USDLScanResult.kAddressPostalCode` - Postal code portion of the cardholder address in the U.S. and Canada.
 If the trailing portion of the postal code in the U.S. is not known, zeros will be used to fill the trailing set of numbers up to nine (9) digits.
  	- Mandatory on all standard barcode versions.
-Not defined on Compact encoding, where you must use `USDLScanData.kFullAddress`.
+Not defined on Compact encoding, where you must use `USDLScanResult.kFullAddress`.

 #### <a name="02060212"></a> License data

-- `USDLScanData.kDocumentIssueDate` - Date on which the document was issued.
+- `USDLScanResult.kDocumentIssueDate` - Date on which the document was issued.
 (MMDDCCYY format).
  	- Mandatory on all barcode versions, including compact encoding.
-- `USDLScanData.kDocumentExpirationDate` - Date on which the driving and identification privileges granted by the document are no longer valid.
+- `USDLScanResult.kDocumentExpirationDate` - Date on which the driving and identification privileges granted by the document are no longer valid.
 (MMDDCCYY format).
  	- Mandatory on all barcode versions, including compact encoding.
-- `USDLScanData.kIssuerIdentificationNumber` - This number uniquely identifies the issuing jurisdiction and can be obtained by contacting the ISO Issuing Authority (AAMVA).
+- `USDLScanResult.kIssuerIdentificationNumber` - This number uniquely identifies the issuing jurisdiction and can be obtained by contacting the ISO Issuing Authority (AAMVA).
  	- Mandatory on all standard barcode formats, optional on compact encoding.
-- `USDLScanData.kJurisdictionVersionNumber` - Jurisdiction Version Number: This is a number value between "0" and "99" that
+- `USDLScanResult.kJurisdictionVersionNumber` - Jurisdiction Version Number: This is a number value between "0" and "99" that
  specifies the jurisdiction version level of the PDF417 bar code format.
  	- Mandatory on all barcode versions, including compact encoding.
-- `USDLScanData.kJurisdictionVehicleClass` - Jurisdiction-specific vehicle class / group code, designating the type
+- `USDLScanResult.kJurisdictionVehicleClass` - Jurisdiction-specific vehicle class / group code, designating the type
  of vehicle the cardholder has privilege to drive.
  	- Mandatory on all standard barcode versions.
 Not defined on Compact encoding, which has no compatible field.
-- `USDLScanData.kJurisdictionRestrictionCodes` - Jurisdiction-specific codes that represent restrictions to driving privileges (such as airbrakes, automatic transmission, daylight only, etc.).
+- `USDLScanResult.kJurisdictionRestrictionCodes` - Jurisdiction-specific codes that represent restrictions to driving privileges (such as airbrakes, automatic transmission, daylight only, etc.).
  	- Mandatory on all standard barcode versions.
 Not defined on Compact encoding, which has no compatible field.
-- `USDLScanData.kJurisdictionEndorsementCodes` - Jurisdiction-specific codes that represent additional privileges
+- `USDLScanResult.kJurisdictionEndorsementCodes` - Jurisdiction-specific codes that represent additional privileges
  granted to the cardholder beyond the vehicle class (such as transportation of passengers, hazardous materials, operation of motorcycles, etc.).
  	- Mandatory on all standard barcode versions.
 Not defined on Compact encoding, which has no compatible field.
-- `USDLScanData.kCustomerIdNumber` - The number assigned or calculated by the issuing authority.
+- `USDLScanResult.kCustomerIdNumber` - The number assigned or calculated by the issuing authority.
 	- Mandatory on all barcode versions, including compact encoding.

 #### <a name="0206022"></a> Optional values

 #### <a name="02060221"></a> Personal data

-- `USDLScanData.kHairColor` - Bald, black, blonde, brown, gray, red/auburn, sandy, white, unknown.
+- `USDLScanResult.kHairColor` - Bald, black, blonde, brown, gray, red/auburn, sandy, white, unknown.
 If the issuing jurisdiction wishes to abbreviate colors, the three-character codes provided in ANSI D20 must be used.
  	- Optional on all barcode versions, including compact encoding.